uofajillian/edx-documentation/en_us/xblock/source/concepts/fields.rst

 * **No user**: the field data is not related to any users.
 For example, a field that contains course content is independent of users.

+  .. note:: The XBlock cannot modify the value of a field that is not related
+  .. to any users.

 * **One user**: the field data is specific to a single user.
 For example, the answer to a problem is specific to the user who submitted it.